 Me and tights have a complicated relationship.
-Starting with a truly tragic, itchy pair my mother would procure me for school that would sag at the ankle.
-Then there was an ill-advised romance with fishnet styles in my teens.
-Today, my collection is mostly an assortment of laddered opaque black tights panic-bought hastily on a lunchbreak.
-I’m not alone.
-Move aside crocs – a BURO. survey suggests tights are, in fact, one of the most polarising of accessories.
+Starting with a truly tragic pair my mother would procure me for primary school that would, inevitably, sag at the ankle (I never did, as promised, “grow into them”).
+Then there was an ill-advised flirtation with fishnet styles in my teens that makes me shudder.
+Today, my collection is largely an assortment of will-they-won’t-they-be laddered opaque black tights from M&S, or a cheapo pair hastily bought in a corner shop, that feel like having sandpaper stuck to my legs.
+I’m not alone - a BURO. survey suggests tights are, in fact, one of the most polarising of accessories.

-Though, fear not, the search for the perfect leg dressing could be over – thanks to autumn/winter’s logo-clad and colourful haute hosiery witnessed on the AW19 runway, from Fendi and Balenciaga to Marine Serre.
-Don’t want to splash out an entirely new outfit?
-Talking-point tights can breathe new life into your winter wardrobe.
-From monogram mania to bold colour options, discover the new-gen tight tribes.
+Though, fear not friends, the search for the perfect leg dressing could be over, thanks to autumn/winter’s logo-clad, crystal-embellished and colourful haute hosiery.
+Everyone from Chanel and Fendi to Prada and Gucci are producing talking point (or MFI: Made For Instagram) tights to breathe new life into your winter wardrobe.
+Intrigued?
+Discover the new-gen tight tribes below.

-If it’s luxe Insta-bait you’re after – look no further than Fendi’s tights featuring the Karl Lagerfeld-designed cursive Karligraphy FF logo or Gucci’s ‘GG’ patterned style.
-Wear them to underscore an LBD or leather A-line skirt.
+If it’s luxe Insta-bait you’re after, look no further than Chanel’s double C logo tights (the small print: available only in stores; will cost you more than a UK mini-break. £315 to be exact).
+Elsewhere, see Fendi’s tights featuring the Karl Lagerfeld-designed cursive Karligraphy FF logo or Gucci’s ‘GG’ patterned style.
+Pair them with your favourite winter boots.

-From Balenciaga-emblazoned tights to Versace’s sheer lace panelled leggings (which feature a mid-rise waist and covered feet) – meet the black tights with a difference.
+From Balenciaga-emblazoned tights to Calzedonia’s new striped-pattern style, discover the black tights with a difference.